mitodl/open-edx-plugins/src/ol_openedx_rapid_response_reports/README.rst

 **NOTE:**

-If you are using `Nutmeg <https://github.com/openedx/edx-platform/tree/open-release/nutmeg.master>`_ release of open edX, You can skip the cherry-picking step mentioned below and just use ``0.2.0`` version of the plugin.
+If you are using `Nutmeg <https://github.com/openedx/edx-platform/tree/open-release/nutmeg.master>`_ or a more recent release of open edX, You can skip the cherry-picking step mentioned below and just use ``0.2.0`` or above version of the plugin.
 For any releases prior to ``Nutmeg`` please keep reading below.

 (For Open edX releases prior to `Nutmeg`) We had to make some changes to edx-platform itself in order to add the ``Rapid Responses`` tab to the instructor dashboard, so the ``edx-platform`` branch/tag you're using must include this commit for the plugin to work properly: